 Above all, Nowlan wrote, a good agency director must "keep calm and develop a tolerance for turmoil."
 More than in the past, much of that turmoil will come from inside, not outside the agency.
 Today's agency professionals are likely to be younger, better educated, and more committed to their work than they used to be.
 They may want to actually clean the air or save the bunnies or protect kids from abusers.
 Such ambitions either cost too much or piss off the powerful or leave the public confused, all of which are at odds with the larger aim of government, which is to not offend.

 The one place where the interests of the director and the permanent bureaucracy overlap is that of protecting the agency budget.
-Status in Springfield is not entirely a function of the size of a department's budget; Public Aid spends a lot of money but since it is given to poor people and not highway contractors or politically placed banks it buys little clout.
+Status in Springfield is not entirely a function of the size of a department's budget; Public Aid spends a lot of money but since it is given to poor people and not highway contractors or politically-placed banks it buys little clout.
 But a big budget is still more to be proud of than a small one.
-Increasing one's budget means taking on programs that one's department may be incompetent to administer, even uninterested in administering, which is why the exercise so often is done at the expense of program integrity or efficiency or even common sense.
+Increasing one's budget means taking on programs that one's department may be incompetent to administer, even not interested in administering, which is why the exercise so often is done at the expense of program integrity or efficiency or common sense.

 This is one big reason why the cost of running state government goes up while the quality of its services goes down.

 Even so, institutional politics are not as corrupting of agencies as electoral politics.
 Of course, politics has always been a part of public administration in Illinois.
 (A veteran complained to Nowlan about having to solve problems in "the context of a political Arab bazaar.")
 Nowlan's respondents reported that they spent only about 21 hours of every 50 to 60 hour week actually running their agencies.
 The rest of their time was spent in diapering the governor's staff, telling legislators what to think, pandering to the press, squeezing nickels out of B[ureau] O[f the] B[udget], mollifying interest groups, and making speeches.